 When a button of the keyboard is pressed by the user.
 The key code will be scanned by the keyboard IC.
 The keyboard IC will generate the interrupt to the SoC.
 The keyboard driver will read the key code from the buffer of the keyboard IC through I2C bus.
 The key code will be reported to the upper layer software.
 The upper layer software will figure out the note by the mapping table between key code and notes.
 With the notes, the physical modelling synthesizer library will generate the wave of specific instruments.
 The upper layer software will playback the wave to the I2S controller driver, the I2C controller driver will start the DMA and move the wave data to the FIFO of I2S controller.
 The I2S controller will transform the wave data into analog signals and play them through the analog output.

-Functional Requirements

-REQ-12: The keyboard with a scan matrix IC.

-REQ-13: The physical modelling synthesizer.

 Time Planning

 Powerpoint